 Key Features

-• Full CRM included with email marketing for free
+- Full CRM included with email marketing for free

-• Excellent for B2B sales workflows
+- Excellent for B2B sales workflows

-• Robust contact management and segmentation
+- Strong contact management and segmentation

-• Extensive integration ecosystem (1,000+ apps)
+- Extensive integration ecosystem (1,000+ apps)

-• Scales well as your business grows
+- Scales well as your business grows

-• 2,000 email monthly limit is lower than most
+- 2,000 email monthly limit is lower than most

-• HubSpot branding on all free emails
+- HubSpot branding on all free emails

-• No automation on the free email plan
+- No automation on the free email plan

-• Can feel complex if you only need simple email
+- Can feel complex if you only need simple email

-• Paid plans are significantly more expensive than competitors
+- Paid plans are significantly more expensive than competitors

-How I Chose These
+How I chose these

 I evaluated over 20 email marketing platforms with free plans or free tiers.
-For each tool, I looked at the actual limits of the free plan (subscriber cap, email sending limits, feature restrictions), what features are genuinely usable versus locked behind a paywall, and how the free plan compares to the entry-level paid plan.
+For each tool, I looked at the actual limits of the free plan (subscriber cap, email sending limits, feature restrictions), which features are usable versus locked behind a paywall, and how the free plan compares to the entry-level paid plan.

 I also factored in ease of use, deliverability reputation, and whether the free plan is sustainable for growing businesses or just a short-term hook to force upgrades.
 Every tool on this list has an established track record with real user reviews on platforms like G2 and Capterra.